anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-final.md

 ## Due Date

-Your final design improvements are due Monday June 9th at 8:30pm and there can be no revisions or late work accepted per [official college policy](https://apps.carleton.edu/handbook/academics/?policy_id=21449&a=student).
+Your final design improvements are due Monday March 18th at 8:30pm and there can be no revisions or late work accepted per [official college policy](https://apps.carleton.edu/handbook/academics/?policy_id=21449&a=student).

 ## Your Task
-You will make improvements to either your codebase or your front-end (or both for exemplary) as specified below.
+You will make improvements to either your codebase or your front-end (or both for advanced) as specified below.

-After you are done, you might be interested in following [this guide](guide-migrate-project) for getting your project onto your own repository for your portfolio.
+After you are done, you might be interested in following [this guide](/classes/257-s25/guide-migrate-project) for getting your project onto your own repository for your portfolio.

 ### Submit
 * **Individually** submit your [final reflection](reflection-final)